ClemensElflein/OpenMower/Firmware/LowLevel/README-Sound, DFPIS5V.md

 - OM's old original sounds are now (partly) converted, translated, extended and reside now in a 2 digit, language specific subfolder.
 They're mainly 'advert' tracks as they're typically spoken adverts, which may interrupt background sounds like noises or music.
 - Folder 'mp3' contain background sounds (noises or music), which are hardcoded in the sources.
-- The single soundfile in the root folder, is used/required for (old/new) SD-Card-Structure detection, as well as for those DFPlayer types (i.e. DFRobot), which start autoplaying directly after power-on, or after reset().<br>
-  You shouldn't change it, unless you take care that your replaced soundfile isn't shorter than the current one.
+- The single soundfile in the root folder, is used/required for DFPlayer "auto-play" detection.
+If you like to change it, you need to take care that the new file is as least 5 seconds long.